Introduction, Learn About Retention in SharePoint and Microsoft 365

 Often, the policies will take effect and labels will be visible quicker than 7 days.
 But with many potential variables that can impact this process, it’s best to plan for the maximum of 7 days.

-How to Setup a SharePoint Retention Policy
+7 Steps on How to Set Up a SharePoint Retention Policy

 Step 1: Open the Microsoft Office 365 Compliance Center